Happy in a swarm

 Green fodder, herbs, vegetables and fruit

 Green fodder should always be free of pesticide residues and come from nature.
 This improves the birds' supply of minerals.
-Feed it fresh every day and, if possible, hang it up so that the birds can chop it up themselves.
+Give it fresh and washed every day and, if possible, hang it up so that the birds can shred it themselves.
 Offer your birds a variety of fresh herbs and at least three types of vegetables every day.
 Fruit should only be given to the birds in small quantities because it has a high sugar content.
 To prevent the birds from eating spoiled food, you should always remove leftover green food, vegetables and fruit from the aviary in the evening.

 - Basil